ndejong/telegram-interface/README.md

 # Telegram Interface

-A quick tool for listing out the Telegram Messenger groups your user-account is invited into and the users within each.
+A quick tool for listing the Telegram Messenger groups that a user-account is invited into and listing the users within groups.

 ### Github
 * [github.com/ndejong/telegram-interface](https://github.com/ndejong/telegram-interface)